 - The meteoric growth of Bitcoin and the crypto industry as a whole has seen several early adopters attain billionaire status.

-Since Bitcoin kickstarted the cryptocurrency revolution in 2009, the crypto space has grown dramatically; Bitcoin alone has reached a market capitalization of over $170 billion, while more than a dozen other digital assets have achieved a market value of more than $1 billion.
+Since Bitcoin kickstarted the cryptocurrency revolution in 2009, the crypto space has grown dramatically.
+In the recent bull run, which saw Bitcoin's price reach a high of nearly $42,000, Bitcoin alone has reached a market capitalization of over $692 billion (peaking at over $758 billion).
+More than thirty other digital assets have achieved a market cap of more than $1 billion.

 As a result of this staggering growth, a number of early adopters, pioneers and builders have become billionaires, joining the ranks of the world's wealthiest individuals.
 However, due to the volatility of Bitcoin and other cryptocurrencies, any wealth held in crypto assets can fluctuate wildly—making it difficult to pin down exactly who is a billionaire at any one time.

-Of course, with recent reports that Bitcoin improves a portfolio's performance it's likely that there are other billionaires who own Bitcoin beyond the ones who got rich off it—but we're specifically looking at those who made their fortunes from the cryptocurrency.
+With recent reports that Bitcoin improves a portfolio's performance it's likely that there are other billionaires who own Bitcoin beyond the ones who got rich off it—but we're focusing on those who've made their fortunes from the cryptocurrency.

 37-year-old Brian Armstrong is currently the youngest known cryptocurrency billionaire.
 He first made his entry into the world of cryptocurrency back in 2012, after co-founding the San Francisco-based cryptocurrency exchange Coinbase.